macmagic34/Sales_Insights_Tableau/README.md

 # Sales Insights Dashboard using Tableau

 ## AIMS Grid
 1.)
-Purpose - To unlock sales insights that are not visible before sales team necessary for decision making and automate them to reduce manual efforts spent in data gathering
+Purpose - To unlock sales insights that are not visible before sales team necessary for decision making and automate them to reduce manual efforts spent in data gathering <br />
 2.)
 Stakeholders - Sales Director, Marketing Team, Customer Excellence Team, Data & Analytics Team, IT Team 3.)
 END Result - An Automated dashboard providing quick and latest sales insights in order to support data driven decision making
 4.)
 Success Criteria -